NW Water & Sewer tapper bonds.

 Common questions.

-The premium is $750 — a flat 3% of the fixed $25,000 bond amount, the same for every tapper.
-The $25,000 is set by the District, so there is no quote process.
+How much is the NW Water & Sewer District tapper bond?The premium is $125 — set by our carrier's rate book for this bond, the same for every tapper.
+The $25,000 bond amount is set by the District, so there is no quote process.

-No. You pay $750.
+Do I pay the $25,000?No. You pay $125.
 The $25,000 is the surety's maximum liability if a valid claim is made against the bond — not a deposit, and nobody holds your money.

-The Northwestern Water & Sewer District requires it as a condition of a sewer tapper license, alongside its application, licensing exam, and a certificate of insurance.
+Who requires this bond?The Northwestern Water & Sewer District requires it as a condition of a sewer tapper license, alongside its application, licensing exam, and a certificate of insurance.

-The tapper license expires at the end of each calendar year, so the District wants the bond or a continuation certificate to renew.
+When does it renew?The tapper license expires at the end of each calendar year, so the District wants the bond or a continuation certificate to renew.
 You can buy a 1, 2, or 3-year term; we send renewal notices 60 and 30 days out.

 Related bonds

-Other New York bonds.
+Other Ohio bonds.

 Finish your tapper license today.